pkivolowitz/asm_book/section_2/bitfields/README.md

         ret                                                             // 9
 ```

-The only interesting thing in this code as that we chose to perform the
+The only interesting thing in this code is that we chose to perform the
-left shift by one bit early in the code rather than later.
-There is no
+left shift (`lsl`) by one bit earlier in the code rather than later.
-side effect to changing this order.
+There is ill no side effect to changing this order.

 `lsl` means "left shift logical" which fills the right side recently
 vacated bits with zero.